forbes-group/super_hydro/DeveloperLog.md

 * `flask_socketio.SocketIO(self.app, async_handlers=False)` was very important -
   otherwise emit messages got mucked up.
 Not exactly sure why.
 Try with BEC to see.

+* Performance is still bad: Notebook client runs much faster than Flask client.
+Not sure why.
+Flask client updates more frequently, but seems to block.
+Might be because parameters like `dt_t_scale` are not properly updated.

 12 Jan 2022
 ===========
 * Continue refactoring JS for Flask Client.